 Squid swim through the water backward, propelling themselves with the water itself.
 They also, like fish, use their gills for breathing underwater.
 Interesting, squid also has three hearts.
 It’s believed that the giant squid has the largest eyes of any animal.

 Squid Habitat, Diet, and Mating Practices

 Squid are found in marine environments all over the world, but not all species live all over the world.
 Some prefer warmer or colder environments.
-They feed on a variety of sea creatures, including other squid, shrimp, and fish.
+They feed on a variety of sea creatures, including other squids, shrimp, and other crustaceans as well as fish. .
 They can use their feeding tentacles to grasp and kill prey.

 One of the best-known abilities in a squid’s repertoire is the ability to produce ink.
 Their ink glands eject a cloud of ink, allowing them to distract and escape from predators.
 The ink itself is made of melanin particles.

 Squid mating practices are quite interesting.
 It takes place in open water.
 The male selects a female and transfers the spermatophores to her.
 Some squid, like the Caribbean reef squid, change colors during the courtship process.
 Others, like the female bobtail squid, eat the sperm packets of males that they’ve mated with, according to Monterey Bay Aquarium Research Institute.

 What is an Octopus?